Spilled Adderall pills from prescription bottle next to glasses and notepad, illustrating addiction and treatment

 For the duration of your Adderall detox, you will be monitored 24/7 by a multidisciplinary team of medical staff and therapists.
 This ensures that you are medically and psychologically supported throughout the process.

-Treatment Options for Adderall Abuse and Addiction
+Treatment options for Adderall addiction

 Treatment for any addiction should always be bespoke.
 As humans, we all have varying needs and respond in different ways.